Exclusive Webinar - Paying global teams: Strategic compensation and compliant payroll

 To conclude, hiring employees in France involves several steps and documentation.
 At Multiplier, we understand that fulfilling these legal mandates and recruiting candidates in compliance with French labor laws is an arduous task.

-Hence, we offer a SaaS-based Employer of Record solution to help you recruit top talent in France without even setting up a subsidiary.
+Hence, we offer a SaaS-based solution Multiplier EOR to help you recruit top talent in France without even setting up a subsidiary.
 In addition, we can handle employee payroll while managing your workforce seamlessly from our consolidated platform.